 But the bass fishing throughout the day was excellent so we were still very happy.
 Here’s a look at where we had the most success.

-We stayed at Bushbuck\Bushbaby Suite right next door to Hulala Lakeside Lodge (which is currently closed).
+We stayed at Bushbuck\Bushbaby Suite right next door to Hulala Lakeside Lodge (which is also currently closed).
 Our host Loli made us feel very welcome and she is a fountain of knowledge of the area and its rich history having grown up there herself.

 Our room was perfect and spacious with a deck just outside the door with a stunning view of the dam and the grounds.
 It’s probably the best possible spot in the part of the dam if you are interested in fishing.
 You can just walk down to the jetty and start casting.